oceanprotocol/eslint-config-oceanprotocol/README.md

 ## Usage

-For every project containing JavaScript, ESLint should be set up with this config.
+For every project containing JavaScript, ESLint should be set up with this base setup.

 ```bash
 npm install --save-dev eslint eslint-config-oceanprotocol